 As a statin, Zocor decreases cholesterol by inhibiting cholesterol production before it begins.
 The liver produces 70 percent of all cholesterol in the body.
 It does this by converting mevalonic acid into cholesterol.
 Zocor blocks production of the enzyme which creates mevalonic acid.
 Less mevalonic acid is produced and as a result the liver creates less cholesterol.

-Side Effects of Zocor
+Common Zocor Side Effects

-Other serious side effects from Zocor include:
+Typical side effects related to taking Zocor include:

-- Memory problems or confusion
+- Memory loss